 Legislation such as Colorado’s Chance to Compete Act and movements such as the Ban the Box campaign and the EEOC’s guidance are steps in the right direction.
 If we remove the roadblocks to employment for minorities, we not only level the playing field, but we also destroy the potential pretext

 for discriminating employers to hide behind.
 If you feel that an employer has used your criminal background as an excuse not to hire you because of your race, or you find yourself saying “I’m being discriminated against at work because I’m black” or “my boss harasses me because I’m African American”, or whatever race you may be, then call the right attorney.
 Race discrimination includes being harassed, denied employment, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
-When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from the Spitz law firm who will help you determine the best way to pursue your legal claims.
+When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm who will help you determine the best way to pursue your legal claims.
 Call our office at 866-797-6040.